Tips From A Judge

 Observations from a former judge….

-I have had the privilege of being an adjudicator for the West Virginia Christian Education Association Fine Arts Festival for the past 9 years.
+I have had the privilege of being an adjudicator for the West Virginia Christian Education Association Fine Arts Festival for 9 years.
 The experience of judging the elementary, middle and high school levels has allowed me to experience things that I did not learn during my years on the other side of the judging table.

 As my area of expertise is music, I would like to speak to home school parents about how to make musical efforts in the Fine Arts Festival a positive learning experience for both you and your children.
 I will go through each category on the music score sheets and give explanations and suggestions for avoiding common pitfalls associated with each.